Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 The station was an ideal place to meet people.
 Well goodness gracious me, someone with a veddy Peter Sellers accent would invariably waltz up, eager to engage in conversation to improve their English and, shaking their head from side to side, satisfy their boundless curiosity about the wider world.

 After arriving back in northern India from Nepal I got on a train heading for Delhi.
 I struck up some lively conversation with others in my compartment.
-One I remember was an American hippy.
+One I remember was an American hippy with a smiley face button.
 ‘I’m studying ancient Hindu texts’, he said.
-‘This is it’s classical guide to a virtuous and gracious living,’he declared, pulling out his copy of the ‘Kama Sutra’ from his rucksack.
+‘This is it’s classical guide to a virtuous and gracious living,’ he declared, pulling out his copy of the ‘Kama Sutra’ from his rucksack.
 With all the other passengers in the compartment sharing the insight of this illustrated version, I’m sure it ended up putting them in an awkward position.

 I ended up putting another fellow passenger, a misty-eyed Raj romantic in an equally awkward position.
-I engaged in converstion with this brolly bearing anglophile, dressed most impractically for this hot, humid environment in a woollen three piece and pointy beige shoes.
+I engaged in conversation with this brolly bearing anglophile, dressed most impractically for this hot, humid environment in a worsted woollen three piece suit and pointy beige shoes.
 He never loosened the buttons of his coat even when mercury crossed the thermometer’s 110F mark.

 As we sipped our tea we were treated to the most basic percussive offering.
 Two beats on the station bell, in this case a length of old rail struck with a hammer, told us a down train on the down line was going the other way.

-‘You make them sound all so generous,’said the republican, ‘They just pushed it to expand their market.
+‘You make them sound all so generous,’ said the republican, ‘They just pushed it to expand their market.
 To end their dependence on Chinese tea, the Company set up plantations here.
-They felled vast forests, stripped the tribals who lived there of their rights, and then paid Indian labourers poorly to cultivate the cleared areas.
+This voracious monster felled vast forests, stripped the tribals who lived there of their rights, and then paid Indian labourers poorly to cultivate the cleared areas.
 Once the tea was ready, it was shipped off to Britain or sold internationally.
 The little bit left in India was too expensive, until the Great Depression.
 Weak global demand and the potential of the big Indian domestic market finally let Indians enjoy the delights of the drink they produced.’

 ‘Throw in our sugar and they had us hooked.
 We don’t have them to thank for that.
 We Indians discovered how to crystallize sugar way back around the time Jesus was preaching in Judea.
 Way before the British brought slaves to the West Indies to produce it.’